adventistchurch/igs-guidelines/components/blocks/block-carousel.md

 usage:
-- title: When to use
+- title: This is the "When to Use" dynamic section
-  description: Usage description.
+  description: This is the description for the first section
-- title: When to consider an alternative
+- title: This is another usage group
-  description: Alternative usage.
+  description: This is another description for this second group.

 classes:
 - className: c-hero